cmiles74/devcontainer-example/README.md

 a button and use the copy of Code that you have installed on your local machine.

+## What's in this Project?

+This project provides a devcontainer running PHP that you can use to do your all of your development work, it has the PHP and PostgreSQL extensions installed already.
+There's another container named `postgres_db` that's running postgres, you can use this to persist data for your project.
+Lastly there's a container named `webserver` running Apache and PHP, it's serving the files from the `src` directory of this project.

+You should be able to see the [the webserver on port 9080](http://localhost:9080).
+You can connect to the database server using the installed PostgreSQL extension using the default port.
+The credentials are...

+* Server Name: postgres_db
+* Account Name: postgres
+* Password: applesauce
+* Database: example

+The basic idea here is to provide a semi-complicated development environment so that you can get an idea of how it all works.

 ## Deployment Environments

 You can build and run your devcontainer in the following environments...